|On this page|

 Compute and cache differences between attributes to speed up subsequent cooks if input geometry does not change, for example when only blend weights are changing.
 This is only an option when Differencing is on.

-treated as if they are the inputs.
+treated as if they are the input shapes.
 The weights used for each packed

 primitive is taken from a float attribute named

 weight in the input and